Concepts#

 Context#

-Context has the following four functions for deriving new contexts from a parent context.
+The context has the following 4 functions to derive a new context from the parent context.

 func WithCancel(parent Context) (ctx Context, cancel CancelFunc)